r3dact3d/r3dact3d.github.io/_posts/2025-5-25-rhaiis-openwebui.md

 ### Simple look into LLM Compressor

 My initial interest in LLM Compressor was sparked by the promise of efficiency gains.
-Based on the [LLM Compressor Docs](https://docs.redhat.com/en/documentation/red_hat_ai_inference_server/3.0/html-single/llm_compressor/index), it is an **open source library** that incorporates cutting-edge research to leverage **quantization, sparsity, and general compression techniques** to improve generative AI model efficiency, scalability, and performance, while aiming to maintain accuracy.
-It integrates natively with Hugging Face and vLLM, and supports the `compressed-tensors` model format.
+Based on the [LLM Compressor Docs](https://docs.redhat.com/en/documentation/red_hat_ai_inference_server/3.0/html-single/llm_compressor/index), it is an **open source library** that incorporates cutting-edge research to leverage **quantization, sparsity, and general compression techniques** to improve generative AI models in all areas, while maintaining accuracy.
+It integrates natively with Hugging Face and vLLM.

 > It's important to note that LLM Compressor is currently designated as a **Developer Preview feature**.
 It's provided for early access and feedback.

 Compression methodologies supported include:

 *   **Quantization:** Converts model weights and activations to lower-bit formats like `int8` to reduce memory usage.
 *   **Sparsity:** Sets a portion of model weights to zero.
 *   **Compression:** Shrinks the saved model file size.